buildkite/buildkite-agent-metrics/README.md

 The New Relic backend supports the following arguments:

-*   -newrelic-app-name: String for the New Relic app name
+*   `-newrelic-app-name`: String for the New Relic app name
-*   -newrelic-license-key: The New Relic license key.
+*   `-newrelic-license-key`: The New Relic license key.
 Must be of type `INGEST`

 ### Upgrading from v2 to v3